johnlabu/bukutetamu/README.txt

 This is readme.

-I ve made some changes
+I ve made some changes.

+Allrite??